gwhitlock8/plivo_app_frontend/README.md

 After cloning both the front and backend repos, please follow the steps listed below to get the application up and running:
 1. Create Plivo trial account at https://www.plivo.com/ and follow the instructions after clicking the ***Get Started*** button.

+- You will need to buy a phone, create an XML application (_see step 5_) and link it to the number, and then _pre-register_ any numbers for which you wish to send text messages to

 2. From the terminal, navigate to the root directory of the backend repo and run the following command:
 ```
 bundle install